Hebron University: Faculties and programs

-As of 2015 there were 170 full-time faculty members of whom 105 are Ph.D. holders.
+As of 2015 there were 170 full-time faculty members, including 105 who hold Ph.D. degrees.
 There are nine colleges at Hebron University: Islamic Law (Al-Shari`a), Arts, Science and Technology, Agriculture, Education, Finance and Management, Nursing, and Pharmacy and Graduate Studies.
 All colleges offer B.A. or B.Sc. degrees.
 The Faculty of Graduate Studies offers M.A. and M.Sc. degrees in eight programs: Arabic language and literature, Islamic judiciary, Plant Protection, Natural Agricultural Resources and their Sustainable Management, Business Administration MBA, Applied Linguistics and the Teaching of English Language, History, and Fundamentals of Islamic Law.

 Since 2008, HU has been running an Intensive academic program for undergraduate Palestinians with Israeli citizenship.

 Centers and special units

-HU has many units dedicated to improving education, training and services, i.e. Renewable energy unit, Excellence center for education, Industrial linkage unit, Agricultural extension unit, Dry land rehabilitation unit, and the Language resource centre.
+HU has many units dedicated to improving education, training and services; these include the Renewable energy unit, Excellence center for education, Industrial linkage unit, Agricultural extension unit, Dry land rehabilitation unit, and the Language resource centre.